 This books is subtitled “A Country Noir.”
 It’s about Doyle, a novelist who finds himself in the Ozarks, where he was born, via a stint in the military and a failed mariage in California.
 He goes in on a scheme with his brother that is complicated throughout by his accidental reignition of an old rivalry between is family and another called the Redmonds.
 It’s a fun and funny story, though I didn’t find it to be hilarious as soome reviews I’ve read make it out to be.
 Regardless, I’ll definitely be reading more books by Woodrell in the future.
+I like his style.

 Some fun quotes include: the concept of a butthole cousin and